 - Where an external shutter is proposed it may only be considered acceptable provided it is integrated into the shopfront in terms of design, materials and colour.
 External measures should avoid using solid roller shutters.
 This includes the 'pin-hole' versions that rely upon internal illumination for any transparent effect.
-These designs have negative environmental impacts including: - obscuring the shopfront and hiding window displays; - attracting graffiti; - preventing natural surveillance; - o creating a hostile and unsafe appearance in streets and shopping centres; and - being visually unattractive.
+These designs have negative environmental impacts including: - obscuring the shopfront and hiding window displays; - o attracting graffiti; - o preventing natural surveillance; - o creating a hostile and unsafe appearance in streets and shopping centres; and - o being visually unattractive.